 We recognise that we are operating in a hugely unusual set of circumstances, and consideration will be given where customers or brokers are not physically able to report issues.
 These will be considered on a case by case basis.

-NEW: Where can I find risk management advice relating to coronavirus (COVID-19) prevention, protection and response?
+Where can I find risk management advice relating to coronavirus (COVID-19) prevention, protection and response?

 Up-to-date best practice guidance, including measures businesses need to take to ensure their workplaces are COVID-secure, is available via the following: